 Boxers may look mean with their muscular bodies, but nothing could be farther from the truth.
 This affectionate dog is very friendly with people and other animals.
 Boxers are intelligent and easy to train.

 Boxers like mild climates, so care must be taken when going outside in cold or hot weather.
-These dogs with short life spans may retain some prey drive and will chase and terrorize small, furry animals.
+These shortest lifespan dog breeds may retain some prey drive and will chase and terrorize small, furry animals.

 Gentle and calm, these canines are great for homes with children.
 However, they are hunting dogs and may not do well in homes with other pets.
 Dignified and independent, they can be a little harder to train than other breeds.